 The TOE connects and sends data to IT entities that reside in the Operational Environment via trusted channels.
 In the evaluated configuration, the TOE connects to Syslog Server via TLS to send audit data for remote storage.
-TLS can also be used for the TOE's connection with a LDAP/AD Server for its remote authentication store.
-TLS/HTTPS is used for the transfer of data to the NetDetector appliance.
+TLS is used for the TOE's connection with the SMTP Server to send secure email.
+TLS is also used for the TOE's connection with the LDAP/AD Server for its remote authentication store.
+TLS/HTTPS is used for the transfer of data to the NetOmni appliance.
 TLS/HTTPS and SSH are used for remote administration of the TOE via the web GUI and remote CLI respectively.